 Trade Receivables.
 We recognize trade receivables when the risk of loss and title pass to the customer consistent with our Revenue Recognition policy.
 See Note 1 of the Notes to the Consolidated Financial Statements.
 We provide for an allowance for doubtful accounts based on our historical experience and a periodic review of our accounts receivable, including a review of the overall aging of accounts and analysis of specific accounts.
 A customer is determined to be uncollectible when we have completed our internal collection procedures, including termination of shipments, direct customer contact and formal demand of payment.
-While we believe our allowance for doubtful accounts is reasonable, the unanticipated default by a customer with a material trade receivable could occur.
-We recorded an allowance for doubtful accounts of \$614,000 and \$569,000 at July 31, 2008 and 2007, respectively.
+We believe our allowance for doubtful accounts is reasonable; however, the unanticipated default by a customer with a material trade receivable could occur.
+We recorded an allowance for doubtful accounts of \$652,000 and \$614,000 at July 31, 2009 and 2008, respectively.

 Inventories.
 We value inventories at the lower of cost (first-in, first-out) or market.
 Inventory costs include the cost of raw materials, packaging supplies, labor and other overhead costs.
 We perform a detailed review of our inventory items to determine if an obsolescence reserve adjustment is necessary.
 The review surveys all of our operating facilities and sales divisions to ensure that both historical issues and new market trends are considered.
 The allowance not only considers specific items, but also takes into consideration the overall value of the inventory as of the balance sheet date.
-The inventory obsolescence reserve values at July 31, 2008 and 2007 were \$138,000 and \$199,000, respectively.
-The lower fiscal 2008 reserve is due to a concerted effort to identify and dispose of obsolete inventory.
+The inventory obsolescence reserve values at July 31, 2009 and 2008 were \$274,000 and \$138,000, respectively.